Cragzu/docscord/index.md

 each section is also self-contained, so you shouldn’t need to read them in any particular order.
 * Points of interest within images and screenshots are highlighted with red boxes.

+---
 ## What do you need?

 These instructions are for the current version of Windows desktop or browser Discord client as of April 2020.
-We’re using Windows 10 64-Bit (10.0.18363); however, these instructions will likely work with most versions of Discord, as its core features rarely change drastically.
+We’re using *Windows 10 64-Bit (10.0.18363)*; however, these instructions will likely work with most versions of Discord, as its core features rarely change drastically.

 All you’ll need for these tutorials is a new or pre-existing Discord account.

 Download the Discord desktop app or open the browser client [here](https://discordapp.com/).

+---
 ## Credits

 This documentation was written by [Chloe Glave](https://github.com/Cragzu/) and [Jacky Lau](https://github.com/JackyLau01/).